bytebase/bytebase.com/content/docs/tutorials/deploy-schema-migration.md

 ![bb-proj-change-list](/content/docs/tutorials/deploy-schema-migration/bb-proj-change-list.webp)

 ### Level 2: Manual rollout with dedicated roles and scheduled time (Pro Plan)

 With Pro Plan, you'll get two additional features:

- - manual rollout policy
+- Manual rollout policy.
+You can specify multiple pre-defined roles to manually roll out the change.
- - time scheduling
+- Time scheduling.
+You can specify a particular time to roll out the change.

 To simplify the process, we'll use 14-day enterprise trial here.
 Click the **Start free trial** to upgrade.